 Best Hikes and Walks in New York City

 Despite the city being a tangled interweaving heap of steel, concrete, and glass, there are still some excellent and beautiful walks to be had in and around the city.
 These walks definitely are not in the “hikes” category but are very pleasant all the same.
-(Sometimes steel and concrete are beautiful!)
+(Sometimes steel and concrete are beautiful!).

 If you do want to do some proper treks, you’ll be pleased with the many Long Island hikes to be found less than an hour from the city.
+Stay in Long Island for easy access!

 The Highline Park in NYC